-There are three levels of penalties provided by the 2017 Second Review Draft.
-Where an administrative offence of commercial bribery is found to have taken place but which does not constitute a criminal offence, the authorities will confiscate illegal gains resulted from the offensive conduct, and, depending on the severity of the conduct, impose a fine of between RMB 100,000 and RMB 3,000,000.
-Further, the authorities are empowered to revoke the business license of the business operator in question if the situation is sufficiently serious.
-Whether an act of commercial bribery is considered sufficiently serious will be determined on a case-by-case basis.
+There are three levels of penalties provided by the current AUCL.
+Where an administrative offence of commercial bribery is found to have taken place but which does not constitute a criminal offence, the authorities will confiscate illegal gains resulting from the offensive conduct, and, depending on the severity of the conduct, impose a fine of between RMB 100,000 and RMB 3,000,000.
+Further, the authorities are empowered to revoke the business licence of the business operator in question if the situation is sufficiently serious.44 Whether an act of commercial bribery is considered sufficiently serious will be determined on a case-by-case basis.

-Furthermore, according to Article 26 of the 2017 Second Review Draft, where business operators receive an administrative penalty for engaging in commercial bribery, the supervision and inspection authority will record the penalty in the business operator's credit record as a matter of public record.
+Furthermore, according to Article 26 of the current AUCL, where a business receives an administrative penalty for engaging in commercial bribery, the supervision and inspection authority will record the penalty in the business operator's credit record as a matter of public record.

 Where the violation in question is minor, the business operator will not face administrative penalties if it corrects such misconduct in a prompt and timely fashion.
-This change, introduced in the 2017 Second Review Draft, appears to addresses concerns from the business community that the current version of the AUCL does not credit business operators for maintaining effective compliance programmes and/or taking steps to discover and rectify misconduct.
+This change, introduced in the current AUCL, appears to address concerns from the business community that the previous version of the AUCL does not credit business operators for maintaining effective compliance programmes and/or taking steps to discover and rectify misconduct.

-The 2017 Review Draft additionally provides that business operators which carry out commercial bribery and cause damage to third parties are liable to pay compensation.
-Article 17 of the 2017 Second Review Draft clarifies that the amount of compensation payable is determined with reference to the actual loss suffered by third parties, or the illegal gains received by the business operators when such loss is difficult to determine, and shall include compensation for reasonable expenses incurred by damaged parties seeking to cease the illegal conduct.
+The current AUCL additionally provides that business operators which carry out commercial bribery and cause damage to third parties are liable to pay compensation.
+Article 17 of the current AUCL clarifies that the amount of compensation payable is determined as per the actual loss of the business incurred for the infringement or if it is difficult to calculate the actual loss, as per the benefits acquired by the tortfeasor from the infringement.
+Moreover, the amount of compensation shall also include reasonable disbursements made by the business to prevent the infringement.